Cancer Research at the Jack Birch Unit

 In 1992, five years after we began, we opened the Jack Birch Unit (JBU) at the University of York.
-Currently led by Professor Jenny Southgate, the JBU has made landmark discoveries in understanding the causes, prevention and treatment of bladder cancer.
-The research findings of the JBU have been published widely in scientific and medical journals.
+Previously led by Professor Jenny Southgate, the JBU has made landmark discoveries in understanding the causes, prevention and treatment of bladder cancer, with research findings being published widely in scientific and medical journals.

 The funding that York Against Cancer provides to the JBU also ensures high quality cancer research happens locally, and guarantees that a critical mass of expertise is active in our region to promote NHS collaborations and the training of the next generation of York scientists.